Blind238/SwipeTable/src/pages/reports/internship-report.md

 ** MySql, NoSql, Postgress, MongoDB etc.
 * Pick a licence (MIT, Apache, GPL ?)

 While this was originally the plan, things have changed during the course of the project.
-Due to the amount of time spent on the JavaScript Data Grid Plugin, some tasks didn't get any attention.
+Due to the amount of time spent on the JavaScript Data Grid Plugin, other tasks didn't get any attention.
+I did not work with Twitter Bootstrap or Foundation, nor did I use any database technologies.
 This wasn't an issue though because from early on the focus was on the JavaScript side.
 The other tasks were possible things I could be working on because I was worried the main assignment wouldn't be enough.
-I was wrong.
+The worry was unfounded.
+There were plenty of things to do on the library and there is still more that can be done after the internship is finished.

+Things that took more time than expected:

+* Researching and setting up the tools used.
+It seems counter-productive but I think I've saved a lot of time during development and I was able to experiment quickly with solutions because of the tools and workflow I used.
+* Learning JavaScript.
+Some ideas and methods took a while to understand.
+I had to understand what 'this' in JavaScript meant.
+I had to understand how closures worked and how I could use them.
+And also, while not yet part of the JavaScript language, I had to understand Promises and how to use them to solve a problem I had with asynchronous information flow.

 ## 2.2 Use Case
 The use case was the starting point for the assignment.
 From the use case I was able to determine the requirements, personas and scenarios.
 What follows is the use case verbatim.